 Visualization 3: Call Graph

 If you’re a PHP developer looking to take your code to the next level, check out our blog on PHP performance optimization.
 If you like the cut of our jib, why not come work with us?
-We’re hiring PHP developers at our three sites in Kolkata, Fort Wayne IN, and Wellington NZ.
+We have PHP jobs in Kolkata available, sales jobs in Fort Wayne IN and opportunities for designers in Wellington NZ.